DontCloseThis57/DontCloseThis57/README.md

 - 💞️ I’m looking to collaborate on something very cool
 - 📫 Reach me: contact@dontclosethis57.us.kg
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm an odd guy
+- ⚡ Fun fact: I'm a very odd guy

 <!---
 DontCloseThis57/DontCloseThis57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.